gwu-cs-iot/collaboration/paper_review.md

 ## Paper review

+Each week, you must Phase 3 review one paper.
+In the other day of the week, you must Phase 2 review another paper.
+For example, if on a Thursday, you provide a Phase 3 review for one of that day's papers, then on Tuesday, you have to provide a Phase 2 review.
+Note that only a restricted number of students can review a given paper.
+This is represented as the space available in the spreadsheet to track who is doing what type of review.
+These are allocated first-come, first-serve.

-Your paper review must include:
+Your paper review (for either Phase) must include:

 - A two to three sentence summary of the problem being solved.
 - A two to three sentence summary of the main contributions.
 - Three questions about the paper.
 These questions might be about (but aren't limited to) ideas or concepts that you don't understand, design or implementation decisions that don't make sense to you, and questions about the problem domain.

+A Phase 3 *critical review* must also include:

-- Two critiques or critical comments about the paper, its assumptions, the system's design, etc...
+- Three critiques or critical comments about the paper, its assumptions, the system's design, etc...

 You should be *terse* and precise.
 You should not provide long reviews.